btwonion/telekinesis/README.md

 # telekinesis

-This mod adds the telekinesis enchantment (toggleable) to:
+This mod/plugin adds the telekinesis enchantment to:

 - block drops
 - mob drops